-Parlor palm is hardy in Zones 10 to 12, where it is easy to grow in rich, moist, well-drained soil and part shade.
+Outdoors, parlor palm is hardy in Zones 10 to 12, where it is easy to grow in rich, moist, well-drained soil and part shade.
 Enrich the soil with well-decomposed compost prior to planting.
 Choose a location protected from strong winds, which have a tendency to damage parlor palm's fronds.
-Outside, parlor palm pairs well with fern, peace lily (Spathiphyllum), ginger (Asarum canadense), and elephant's ear (Alocasia).
+It pairs well with ferns, peace lily (Spathiphyllum), ginger (Asarum canadense), and elephant's ear (Alocasia).

-Parlor palm grows well in bright filtered light, like what you'd get at a south- or west-facing window with a sheer curtain.
-But this adaptable palm also tolerates low light and can thrive in spaces with east- or north-facing windows.
-Water parlor palm thoroughly (water should escape through pot's drainage hole) when the top inch of soil is dry to the touch.
-Palms don't like wet soil, so be sure to dump water-filled plant saucers after watering.
+Indoors as a houseplant, parlor palm grows well in bright filtered light, like what you'd get at a south- or west-facing window with a sheer curtain.
+But this adaptable plant also tolerates low light and can thrive in spaces with east- or north-facing windows.
+Water thoroughly (water should escape through pot's drainage hole) when the top inch of soil is dry to the touch.
+These palms don't like sitting in wet soil, so be sure to dump water-filled saucers.

 Plan to repot parlor palm when roots begin circling the exterior of the root ball.
-To check, lift the plant from its pot to examine the roots every few months.
-When needed, repot the plant in a container that is 2 or 3 inches larger in diameter than the previous container.
-Use a peaty, soil-base potting mix.
-Fertilize parlor palm with an all-purpose fertilizer only in spring and summer.
+To check, lift the plant from its pot to take peek at the roots every few months.
+When needed, repot in a container that is 2 or 3 inches larger in diameter than the previous container.
+Occasionally add an all-purpose fertilizer, but only in spring and summer.

 Parlor palms can be moved outdoors in the summer.
-Protect them from full sun and dry air.
-The former will scorch their leaves; the latter will make them susceptible to pests.
+Protect them from direct sun, which will scorch their leaves.
 Choose a shaded outdoor location and water daily in hot, dry conditions.
-Move parlor palm indoors when night temperatures fall to 55 degrees Fahrenheit.
+Move your plant back indoors when night temperatures fall below 55 degrees F.

 More Varieties of Parlor Palm